 In preparation for the Preliminary Exam, the student will submit a prospectus describing their proposed dissertation research area.
-The goal of the prospectus is to provide sufficient information about the students' research interest to enable the committee to develop questions that will effectively support the student in developing this research idea into a full proposal.
-While exact details of the prospectus are negotiated between the advisor and the student, these documents are typically 8-20 pages and include an overview of the motivation and need for the study, a brief background on some of the relevant literature informing the study, a discussion of one or more potential theoretical frameworks, and a discussion of one or more potential research methods.
+The goal of the prospectus is to provide sufficient information about the student's research interest to enable the committee to develop questions that will effectively support the student in developing this research idea into a full proposal.
+While exact details of the prospectus are negotiated between the advisor and the student, these documents are typically 5000-7500 words and include an overview of the motivation and need for the study, a brief background on some of the relevant literature informing the study, a discussion of one or more potential theoretical frameworks, and a discussion of one or more potential research methods.
 The prospectus is NOT a proposal; rather, it is a place for the student to lay out a potential dissertation idea in a way that allows the committee to pose relevant questions and determine whether the student is ready to develop a full proposal.

 The Preliminary Examination for ENGE PhD students includes both written and oral components.
 The written portion of the examination is completed over a period of up to four weeks of writing.
+Students may choose to complete the exam in a shorter two-or three-week time period.
 A common format is approximately three or four questions related to the research area of interest to the student based on a prospectus developed by the student in consultation with their advisor.

-If a student wishes to complete the exam in a shorter two-week time period, that is perfectly acceptable.
-Students should not expect reprieves from their assistantship expectations over the full four-week period.
-The final product that committees will review should not move in level of expectations relative to the length of the exam period - questions should be answerable in a two-week period if students wish to focus on the exam in that time frame.
+Students should not expect reprieves from their assistantship expectations during the exam period.
+The final product that committees will review should not move in level of expectations relative to the length of the exam period -i.e., questions should be answerable in a two-week period.
 Extensions of more than 24 hours beyond the original deadline, which would only be granted under extraordinary circumstances, should only be granted in consultation with the Department Graduate Committee.